ljonesdesign/ChatGPT-python-output/lists.md

+the ChatGPT prompt for this output was: **Explain a how lists work in Python**

 # Lists
 In Python, a list is a versatile and commonly used data structure that allows you to store and manipulate a collection of elements.
 Lists are ordered, mutable (modifiable), and can contain